 Star Trek emerged on television right in the midst of the Cold War, the Vietnam war, and the civil rights movement.
 It ran through 1969, a tumultuous time during which the Kent State Riots occurred, huge anti war protest movements took place, Martin Luther King and Robert Kennedy were shot.
 I'm pretty comfortable saying that every day people watched the news back then it was hard too.

 But Rodenberry, who had experienced war himself as a bomber pilot in WWII, determined that instead of holding a mirror up to the times, he would instead show the world just how unbelievably awesome our future could be.

 TOS included Starfleet members who were Russian, despite the incredible fears generated by the ongoing Cold War, Japanese, despite the still existing stigmas from WWII, and African American, in the throws of the Civil rights movement.
 Instead of mirroring the times, he attempted to show people a future that we could move towards, that could operate as a beacon, where people of all races strove together to make the best moral decisions they could under extraordinary circumstances.
-The conflicts may have been drawn from current events, but they showed humanity collectively trying to wrestle with them.
+The conflicts within the episodes may have been drawn from current events, but they showed humanity collectively trying to wrestle with them.